MCC is your expert leader every step of the way!

 What is CBD?
-CBD is a cannabis compound that has significant medical benefits but without the psychoactive effect of THC.
-People have found CBD to help with inflammation, pain, anxiety, psychosis, seizers, spasms and other conditions.
+CBD is a cannabis compound without the psychoactive effect of THC.

 What is THC?
 THC is one of at least 114 cannabinoids identified in the cannabis plant.
 THC is the principal psychoactive constituent in cannabis.

 What is the difference between CBD and THC?
 CBD and THC are both cannabinoids present in the cannabis plant.
 However, their roles are very different.
-CBD is non-psychoactive and is responsible for the analgesic, anti-inflammatory, and anti-anxiety properties present in cannabis.
+CBD is non-psychoactive.
 Alternatively, THC is the cannabinoid in cannabis that creates the feeling of intoxication (or “high”).

 Why are cannabinoids so crucial to medical cannabis treatment?
 Despite facing decades of negative propaganda and criminalization, the world is pushing ahead on cannabis science.
-That science has shown us that cannabinoids offer novel therapeutic models where conventional therapies sometimes fail.
 For example, the opioid crisis has led to the deaths of tens of thousands of Americans every year, according to the CDC.
 Cannabis may be able to replace some opioid treatments that lead to those deaths.

 All cannabinoids, including CBD, produce effects in the body by attaching to certain receptors.
 The human body produces certain cannabinoids on its own too.
 The two receptors for cannabinoids are called the CB1 receptors and CB2 receptors.
 These receptors are present throughout the body, but many are in the brain as well.
 As a matter of fact, there are more than 65 molecular targets of CBD in the body!
-They receive transmissions signals from cannabinoids found in CBD to produce many beneficial effects on the human molecular pathway, including acting as natural anti-inflammatory.
-A CBD rich product with little THC can convey therapeutic benefits without having a euphoric or dysphoric effect.
+They receive transmissions signals from cannabinoids found in CBD.
+A CBD rich product with little THC will not produce a euphoric or dysphoric effect.
 Meaning you’re not going to feel high.
 In fact, this helps those who are on a combined CBD/THC regimen but don’t want to experience the “high” effect, as CBD dilutes the strength, but lengthens the duration of THC when combined, making it appealing to an even larger patient population.
 Using Whole Plant or Full Spectrum based oils and products help ensure you are getting all this powerful plant can produce.

 What are terpenes and their importance?
-Terpenes are, in a sense, the essential oils of the plant, providing delicious flavor profiles, aromatic qualities, and therapeutic effects.
+Terpenes are, in a sense, the essential oils of the plant, providing delicious flavor profiles, and aromatic qualities.
 Terpenes aren’t just present in the Cannabis plant, either.
 They are present in many other plants worldwide.
 Some terpenes taste and smell like citrus, while others may give off an earthy scent or flavor.
 Perhaps you have heard that Lavender can help calm anxiety, or relieve insomnia.
 This is largely attributed to the terpenes present in the Lavender plant.
 Some common terpenes include Myrcene, Linalool, Limonene, and Pinene.
 The Cannabis plant contains a combination of many different terpenes, THC, CBD, and other cannabinoids.
-Together, these different parts work to bring the consumer a greater sense of well-being than when used independently of each other.

 How do I decide what product and method of ingestion is best for me?
 Education is key.
 We can help refer you to a trusted medical approved dispensary who will help with advice on specific dosing questions.
 Oftentimes, it is a trial and error process.
 If you are seeking help with CBD specific products, our Patient Care Representative through a consultation can discuss the ingestion methods and basic risks and benefits of using CBD oil, buccal strips, vape pen, suppositories or cream.